-Launched in 2014, the Global Antitrust Institute (GAI) was founded on the belief that if policy-makers, officials, judges, and other relevant stakeholders in charge of developing and applying competition law understand economics, they will be more likely to make decisions that enhance consumer welfare and promote innovation.
+Launched in 2014, the Global Antitrust Institute (GAI) was founded on the belief that when judges and competition enforcers applying competition law around the world have a deeper understanding of economics, they are more likely to make decisions that enhance consumer welfare and promote innovation.

-Ideally located just across the river from Washington, DC, the GAI is part of the George Mason University School of Law, which has been a world leader in law and economics research and education for 40 years.
+Ideally located just across the river from Washington, D.C., the GAI is part of the Antonin Scalia Law School at George Mason University, which has been a world leader in law and economics research and education for 40 years.

 The GAI draws upon the faculty of George Mason University’s Antonin Scalia Law School.
 The faculty includes Judge Douglas H. Ginsburg, U.S. Court of Appeals for the D.C.
 Circuit and former head of the Antitrust Division of the U.S. Department of Justice; John M. Yun, former U.S. FTC Acting Deputy Assistant Director, Bureau of Economics, Antitrust Division; Bruce H. Kobayashi, former Director of the Bureau of Economics, U.S. FTC; and Tad Lipsky, former U.S. FTC Acting Director of the Bureau of Competition and former Deputy Assistant Attorney General.
 The GAI also draws upon the faculties of partner institutions around the world.